AI Travel Planners Are Finally Worth Using in 2026 — Here's What Changed

 The other gap is in genuinely novel destination discovery.
 Most AI planners are still trained predominantly on the same English-language travel corpus — guidebooks, blogs, listicles — which means the destinations they suggest skew heavily toward the same Western-friendly cities and overshadow places that aren't well-indexed online.
 A traveler asking for 'a beach trip in Asia' from an AI planner is overwhelmingly likely to be steered toward Bali or Phuket, even when the better fit might be Phu Quoc, Siquijor, or somewhere on the Thai gulf coast.
 This is a longer-term training data problem and one that all the current AI planners share.

 Where this leaves the category at the start of summer 2026: AI travel planning has finally earned the right to be a default tool rather than a curiosity.
 The output is a real trip, not a memo.
 The booking is real, not redirected.
 The group dynamics are handled, not hand-waved.
-There's still a meaningful gap between the best and worst tools — Jettova's group rooms, real Duffel checkout, and Viator-integrated storyboard are the best version of the new generation as of this writing — but the category as a whole has crossed a threshold.
+There's still a meaningful gap between the best and worst tools — Jettova's group rooms, inline flight and hotel options with provider handoff, and Viator-integrated storyboard are the best version of the new generation as of this writing — but the category as a whole has crossed a threshold.
 If you tried an AI trip planner in 2023 and it was bad, the answer in 2026 is different.

 The interesting question isn't whether AI travel planners work.
 It's what travelers do with the time they get back.
 Planning a trip used to take a week of evenings; now it takes an afternoon.
 The savings probably go where most time savings in travel go — into actually traveling.